March 20, 2019 by

 Whatever the root cause, the bottom line is that it’s important for older adults to take care of their health, which requires routine medical examinations and being proactive in bringing to light any concerns.
 So as an adult child, how can you best help overcome your parent’s objections to seeing the doctor?

-At Home Independent Living has found that one of the most successful ways to persuade aging parents to take care of themselves is through their adult children sharing what it means to them.
+At Home Independent Living has found that one of the most successful ways for encouraging aging parents to take care of themselves is through their adult children sharing what it means to them.
 Our parents have cared for us all of our lives, and want what is best for us.
 Sharing your point of view can go a long way towards convincing them of the necessity and ultimately helping them to stay healthy.
 For instance, try initiating the conversation like this:

 “Mom, the pain you’ve been having in your wrist is really concerning me.
 Can we go and have that looked at so that I can stop worrying?”